Top credit union trends and priorities shaping the financial landscape in 2024

 It’s clear that credit unions need to undergo significant transformations in order to meet customer expectations and remain competitive.
 In this blog post, we'll explore the top credit union trends and priorities for 2023.

 Credit unions are facing stiff competition from other financial institutions, including large banks, fintech startups, and online lenders.
 These competitors are gaining market share by offering more attractive rates, fees, and digital services, making it harder for credit unions to retain their members.
-In fact, according to the American Customer Satisfaction Index (ACSI) Finance Study 2021-2022, customer satisfaction with credit unions dropped to 75/100, falling behind banks overall (78/100) for the 4th year running.
+According to the American Customer Satisfaction Index’s most recent finance study, as of 2023, credit unions have seen a decline in customer satisfaction, scoring 75 out of 100.
+This marks a drop by one point from the previous year, placing them behind banks for the fifth consecutive year.
+Banks maintained a consistent overall score of 78 on the ACSI's 100-point scale.
+This trend reflects a continuing shift in consumer satisfaction towards banks over credit unions in recent years.

 - Fintech startups often have lower overhead costs and are more nimble than credit unions, allowing them to quickly adapt to changing market conditions and customer needs.